 The Fonts page of the settings dialog lets you select the typeface and font size for various user interface elements.

-Settings are stored in .qtenvrc
+Settings are stored in .qtenvrc files.
+There are two .qtenvrc files: one is stored

 in the current directory and contains project-specific settings like the list of open